ChrisDuffley/stationPlaylist/addonuserguide.md

 after entering SPL Controller, press one of the following commands:

-* A: Turn automation on.
+* A: Turn automation on
-* Shift+A: Turn automation off.
+* Shift+A: Turn automation off
-* M: Turn on microphone.
+* M: Turn on microphone
-* Shift+M: Turn off microphone.
+* Shift+M: Turn off microphone
-* N: Turn on microphone without fade.
+* N: Turn on microphone without fade
-* L: Turn on line-in.
+* L: Turn on line-in
-* Shift+L: Turn off line-in.
+* Shift+L: Turn off line-in
-* P: Play the next track.
+* P: Play the next track
-* U: Pause or continue playing.
+* U: Pause or continue playing
-* S: Stop with fade out.
+* S: Stop with fade out
-* T: Instant stop.
+* T: Instant stop
-* Function keys and number row keys (with or without modifiers; unavailable in SPL Remote Controller): play assigned carts (carts without borders).
+* Function keys and number row keys (with or without modifiers; unavailable in SPL Remote Controller): play assigned carts (carts without borders)

 Notice that the commands are same as SPL control commands available while SPL Studio is used.
 Also, the toggle commands by themselves enables a particular option, while pressing shift with the toggle key disables it (except when playing carts via SPL Controller).

 Additional SPL Controller commands include:

-* R: Announce remaining time for the currently playing track (local Studio: regular track/voice track/cart) in seconds.
+* R: Announce remaining time for the currently playing track (local Studio: regular track/voice track/cart) in seconds
-* Shift+R (unavailable in SPL Remote Controller): announce number of tracks in the library or library scan progress (if this is happening) along with number of items scanned.)
+* Shift+R (unavailable in SPL Remote Controller): Announce number of tracks in the library or library scan progress (if this is happening) along with number of items scanned)
-* E (unavailable in SPL Remote Controller): Announce connection status for active encoders if any.
+* E (unavailable in SPL Remote Controller): Announce connection status for active encoders if any
-* I (unavailable in SPL Remote Controller): Announce listener count.
+* I (unavailable in SPL Remote Controller): Announce listener count
-* Q: Announce various Studio status info.
-These include track playback status, automation, microphone, line-in, record to file, and cart edit/insert mode toggle.
+* Q: Announce various Studio status info (track playback status, automation, microphone, line-in, record to file, cart edit/insert mode toggle)
-* C: Name and duration of the currently playing track (if any).
+* C: Name and duration of the currently playing track (if any)
-* Shift+C: Name and duration of the upcoming track (if any).
+* Shift+C: Name and duration of the upcoming track (if any)
-* H: Shows a dialog listing available Controller commands.
+* H: Shows a dialog listing available Controller commands

 Note: SPL Controller, E and Q can be assigned to a different command from Input Gestures dialog.